 - Source Filetype: Whether you are using the Direct source or not.
 Indirect means, Source is from Multiple text Files.

 - Source filename: It will automatically detect. if not, Please specify the file name along with the extension.

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
 Now, Let me start the Workflow by selecting the Start Workflow option in Workflows Menu.

 Once you select the Start Workflow option, Workflow monitor opened to monitor the workflow.
 From the below screenshot, our Informatica Load Data From Text File to SQL Server workflow executed without any errors.

-Let us open the SQL Server Management Studio to check whether we successfully transfer the data from source or not.
+Let us open the SQL Server Management Studio to check whether we successfully transfer the data from a source or not.